 Keep Your Day Job

-Fast track your career in 9 months with the work-compatible Master of Science in Business Analytics (MSBA) program from the Milgard School of Business at the University of Washington Tacoma.
+Fast track your career in 9 months (or 18 months) with the work-compatible Master of Science in Business Analytics (MSBA) program from the Milgard School of Business at the University of Washington Tacoma.

-An Accelerated Hybrid 9 Month Program at UW Tacoma (face-to-face Saturday classes + eLearning)
+Hybrid Accelerated 9-Month Full-time or Flexible 18-Month Part-time Program at UW Tacoma (face-to-face Saturday classes + eLearning)

 Learn the necessary skills and knowledge within a short period of time and to become a next generation of analytics savvy business analysts, project managers, analytics managers, chief analytics officers, digital talents, T-shape analytical thinkers and adaptive innovators in this data-driven digital era.